AdamLiberman/Statistical_Analysis_Tests_For_Raw_Data/README.md

 ## The code

 1. The program takes as an input a excel/csv file that contains the results of the experiment.
 For tests 1-2 the program will expect to recieve one column of results and For the remaining tests the program will expect 2 columns of results.
 The name of the variable should be specified at the top of each column.
-2. The progtam will ask which the test the user would like to preform.
+2. The program will ask which the test the user would like to preform.
 3. For tests 1-2, the program will ask for the mean of the population.
 In test 1 it will also require the variance in population.
-4. The progtam will ask for a value for α.
-For tests 1-4 it will also ask to choose two vs. one tail test.
+4. The program will ask for a value for α.
+For tests 1-4 it will also ask to choose one or two tail test.
-5. The program will print as an output the p-value of the test, and wether it is able to reject the null hypothesis.
+5. The program will print as an output the p-value of the test, and whether it is able to reject the null hypothesis.
 For test 5 it will also specify the value of r.

 ## Install dependencies: